thatlarrypearson/telemetry-obd/docs/Python311-Install.md

 # Python 3.11 Installation Instructions

-These instructions are for installing Python 3.11 on a Raspberry Pi 4 computer running Rasberry Pi OS Bullseye version 11.3.
+These instructions are for installing Python 3.11 on a Raspberry Pi 4 computer running Rasberry Pi OS Bookworm version 12.2.
 With some (or no) modification, these instructions will work on any recent Debian release based Linux distributions.

+The latest available production version of Python 3.11 should be used when available.
+The latest versions of source code can always be found on the [Python Source Releases](https://www.python.org/downloads/source/) web page.
+Just scan down the list for the first (and latest) Python 3.11 version.

 Ensure that the Raspberry Pi software is completely updated to the most recent release.
 One way to do this is as follows: